 - Keep it flat.
-Use a basic line-cascade structure rather than a pyramid or tree arrangement. - Keep the distances between the switches as short as possible. - Ensure sufficient bandwidth between switches to eliminate bottlenecks. - Where the A.I.M. server is used to administer multiple ALIF transceivers, ensure the A.I.M. server and all ALIF units reside in the same subnet. - Do not use VGA to DVI converters, instead replace VGA video cards in older systems with suitable DVI replacements.
+Use a basic line-cascade structure rather than a pyramid or tree arrangement. - · Keep the distances between the switches as short as possible. - Ensure sufficient bandwidth between switches to eliminate bottlenecks. - Where the AIM server is used to administer multiple ALIF transceivers, ensure the AIM server and all ALIF units reside in the same subnet. - Do not use VGA converters, instead replace VGA video cards in older systems with suitable DisplayPort or HDMI replacements.
 Converters cause ALIFTX units to massively increase data output. - Wherever possible, create a private network.